-Please keep in mind that Sparks Go Wild will take place in a wide variety of venues at any time during the year with varying numbers of girls and adults at each camp.
+Please keep in mind that Sparks Go Wild can take place in a wide variety of venues at any time during the year with varying numbers of girls and adults at each camp.
 You may need to make adjustments for your specific situation.
-If something is included in this program that won't work for your Unit or location please adapt it or replace it with something else.
+If something is included in this program that won't work for your Unit or location, please adapt it or replace it with something else.
 The important thing is to make it work for you and the Sparks.
 You may need more outdoor games than crafts if the weather is perfect.
-If you know it's going to be below freezing or a downpour all weekend then plan for more craft time.
+If you know it's going to be below freezing or a downpour all weekend, then plan for more craft time.

 Name tags can be made in advance or made/decorated at camp.
-For day camps, preprinted name tags on peal and stick name tag labels are great.
+For day camps, preprinted name tags on peel and stick name tag labels are great.
 For an overnight camp, you will probably want name tags that are pinned onto girls' tops/jackets.
 You can use name tags to help identify girls with an Image Release "No", food allergies, or other health concerns.
-There is a sample name tag on page 10, and a printable template is available with this package.
+There is a sample name tag on page 27.

-Program group suggestions: Nature Themed
+Program group suggestions: